Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Tips for best results:

-• Make the salad ahead of time: I would make this salad ahead of time because when you give the ingredients time to marry, it results in a better tasting salad and is much better than right after you make it.
-Plus salad is always better slightly chilled.
+• Make the salad ahead of time: I would make this salad ahead of time because letting the ingredients marry results in a better-tasting salad than when eaten immediately.
+Plus, salad is always better slightly chilled.

-• Break spaghetti in half: The reason I like to break the spaghetti in half is that makes it easier to eat, and stir when combining all the ingredients.
-Another thing, spaghetti is LONG, so when you add it to rolling boiling water, it leans on the top edge of the pot and the ends tend to darken and burn.
-You dont want that so breaking them in half will ensure all the spaghetti fits in the pot before it softens.
+• Break the spaghetti in half: Spaghetti is LONG, so when you add it to rolling boiling water, it leans on the top edge of the pot, and the ends tend to darken and burn.
+You don’t want that, so breaking the spaghetti in half will ensure it all fits in the pot as soon as you add it.

 Serving suggestions:

-Below are a few things I personally enjoy eating this salad with.
-This taste good with any meat really, but these couple below are my recommendations and favorite meats to eat it with that Im sure you’ll love as well.
+Below are a few things I personally enjoy eating with this salad.
+This tastes good with any meat, really, but the couple below are my favorite meats to eat it with, and I’m sure you’ll love them too.

-• Fried chicken: Something about the crispy fried chicken and creamy Italian dressing combo makes this the perfect union.
+• Fried chicken: There’s something about the crispy fried chicken and creamy Italian dressing combo that makes this the perfect union.
 So if you’re looking for a main dish to serve this with, FRIED CHICKEN will work every time.

-• Seared steak: This Creamy Spaghetti Seafood Salad would go great alongside a nice juicy pan-seared savory steak.
-That combo sounds great and I haven’t even had these together before.
+• Seared steak: This creamy spaghetti seafood Salad would pair well with a nice, juicy, pan-seared steak.
+That combo sounds great, and I haven’t even had these together before.

-• Grilled BBQ meat: This Creamy Spaghetti Seafood Salad is one of those salads you take to a summer cookout, so you know it tastes well with anything grilled, like BBQ chicken or ribs.
+• Grilled BBQ meat: This creamy spaghetti seafood salad is one of those salads you take to a summer cookout, as it pairs well with anything grilled, like BBQ chicken or ribs.
 That combo is guaranteed to give your taste buds a foodgasm.

 Storage

 • Can people allergic to seafood eat this?
 Likely not.
-This is because imitation crab typically contains 2% or less of king crab meat (shellfish) and artificial extracts of crab and lobster.
-I believe this may negatively affect someone allergic to seafood.
+This is because imitation lobster typically contains artificial lobster extracts, and I believe this may negatively affect someone allergic to seafood.
+It also contains real seafood like the lump crab meat and pre-cooked shrimp, so NO, don’t chance it!

 • Large pot: Have a large pot to boil the spaghetti.